 Absolutely.
 You are encouraged to seek opportunities outside of your home department.
 Now is the time to explore your interests--do that robotics project you have always thought about, explore art or music, investigate an historical problem.

 Can I get credit for my research?

-Yes.
+Yes, if you are doing SURG, which covers materials and supplies.
 Nearly every department has an undergraduate research course number (much like an independent study).
 Speak to your faculty advisor about signing up for credit, grading procedures, etc.

 How can I get some funding for my project?